breze-no-salt/breze/docs/source/specify.rst

 Specifiying losses, norms, transfer functions etc.
 ==================================================

-Many models within brummlearn make use of Breze as its building block.
-To maintain flexibility and conciseness, configuring those models can be achieved twofold: either by using a string or by using a function that follows the specific API.
+To maintain flexibility and conciseness, configuring models can be achieved twofold: either by using a string or by using a function that follows the specific API.